Andri Guðjohnsen

-Andri Lucas Guðjohnsen (/is/) (born 29 January 2002) is an Icelandic professional footballer who plays as a centre forward for side Blackburn Rovers.
-Born in England, he plays for the Iceland national team.
+Andri Lucas Guðjohnsen (/is/) (born 29 January 2002) is an Icelandic professional footballer who plays as a centre forward for side Blackburn Rovers and the Iceland national team.

 Early life

 Born in London, Andri is the son of the former Bolton Wanderers, Chelsea and Barcelona footballer Eiður Guðjohnsen, the grandson of former Anderlecht star Arnór Guðjohnsen, the younger brother of Sarpsborg 08 footballer Sveinn Aron Guðjohnsen and the older brother of Malmö FF footballer Daníel Guðjohnsen.